Understanding the claims process

 How long can a home insurance claim stay open?

-Home insurance companies have no fixed time frame to settle a claim.
+Home insurance companies have no fixed time frame to settle a claim, so there is really no average time to settle a home insurance claim.
 It can take weeks, months or even years.
 The time it takes to close a claim varies.
 For instance, a burglary claim might resolve quicker than a claim for a house burned to the ground.

 How long your claim will be open depends on the laws of your state, the complexity of the home insurance claim and the insurance company’s claim procedures.